Azpect3120/AuthenticationServer/README.md

 The `ApplicationID` is the `ID` you were returned when you created an application.
 Passwords are stored securely in the database using various hashing methods, so there is no need to hash or encrypt the passwords on the front-end.
 Though if you are concerned, you may still consider using your own hashing or encryption on the front-end BEFORE sending data to the server.

+The data property can be used to store raw JSON data.
+It should be stringified before being sent to the server otherwise the server will not know how to handle the request.
+If you do not wish to hold any data along with the users you can send an empty string.

 NOTE: `data` field must not be a blank string!
 You may provide a blank object `{}` but you cannot provide a blank string `""`